 Instagram is one of the most popular apps with students between the ages of 8-18.

-Update February 18, 2019 about the pressures of Instagram on those your student’s may follow/admire (source):
+The pressures of Instagram on those your student’s may follow/admire (source):

 - Instagram Influencers are turning to life coaches to help them deal with the pressures of forging a career on social media.